samaksha/S3-Drive/README.md

 ## How to run the sample code?

-We split our code in 3 sections:
+We split our code in 2 sections:

 - Express server app which will be used to generate presigned urls (must be authenticated to AWS).
 - An angular application that will fetch the presigned url and upload a file (using Angular owns HTTP library).
-- An axios example on how to upload using presigned urls (useful for React, vanilla JS or any JS framework).

 ### Run the Express app